 Money market accounts are a type of savings account that often pay a higher interest rate than traditional savings accounts and generally include check-writing and debit card privileges.

 However these accounts often come with minimum monthly balances, and falling below the minimum can trigger fees.
-Like other savings accounts, money market accounts typically limit transactions to six per month (which includes writing checks and debit card payments).
+Like other savings accounts, money market accounts may limit transactions to six per month (which includes writing checks and debit card payments).

-How to Spend (and Save) with a Savings Account
+How to Spend (and Save) With a Savings Account

 To take advantage of the interest you’re earning on your savings, and avoid triggering penalty fees or the closure of your account, you may want to keep these savings account spending tips in mind.